|Loan Limits||$5,000 – $300,000|

-As consumer finance companies, student loan refinancing lenders fall under the jurisdiction of the Consumer Finance Protection Bureau (CFPB), a federal agency.
-As part of their mission, the CFPB allows consumers to log official complaints.
+As consumer finance companies, student loan refinancing lenders fall under the jurisdiction of the Consumer Financial Protection Bureau (CFPB), a federal agency.
+As part of its mission, the CFPB allows consumers to log official complaints.
 These complaints are publicly available on the CFPB official website.

 Since 2014, consumers have submitted 25 complaints about College Ave Stuent Loan Servicing, LLC student loan product to the CFPB.

-College Ave averages 1 complaints for every 2 corporate employees, or 1 complaint for every $160,000 of company revenue ($4 million total).
+College Ave averages 1 complaint for every 2 corporate employees; annually, this lender receives 1 complaint for every $960,000 of company revenue ($4 million total).

 The allegations made in these complaints are unverified, are not necessarily representative of all consumers’ experiences with College Ave, and may contain outdated information (about rates, bonus offers, etc.).
 Note that a lender with a large customer base is likely to also have a higher number of complaints when compared with smaller lenders.

-Below we’ve included the 3 most recent complaints (as of this writing) in which the consumer consented to sharing their details.
+Below we’ve included the 3 most recent complaints (as of this writing) in which the consumer consented to share their details.